Sixth World Conference on Remedies to Racial and Social Inequality

 About the Organizers

-The Sixth World Conference will be jointly hosted by the Roy Wilkins Center (Humphrey School of Public Affairs, University of Minnesota), and the Faculty of Economics & Management Sciences, University of the Western Cape.
+The Sixth World Conference was jointly hosted by the Roy Wilkins Center (Humphrey School of Public Affairs, University of Minnesota), and the Faculty of Economics & Management Sciences, University of the Western Cape.

 Roy Wilkins Center for Human Relations and Social Justice